astronomer/docs/learn/pycharm-local-dev.md

 ## Write Airflow code with PyCharm

-Now that PyCharm is using the correct interpreter for Airflow, you get multiple advantages like code autocompletion, identifying deprecated or unused imports, and error and warning syntax highlighting.
+After you configure PyCharm to use the correct interpreter for Airflow, you get multiple advantages like code autocompletion, identifying deprecated or unused imports, and error syntax highlighting.

 PyCharm will show you when there are deprecated imports in your project: